-Dr. Silva's publications on UWF imaging has described its ability to detect posterior and peripheral diabetic retinopathy, its potential to improve efficiency of telemedicine programs and determine patients at exceptional risk for retinopathy progression.
-These papers have been recognized as one of the top practice changing publications in September 2012 by the American Academy of Ophthalmology and again in April 2015.
+Dr. Silva's publications on UWF imaging have described its ability to detect posterior and peripheral diabetic retinopathy, its potential to improve efficiency of telemedicine programs and determine patients at exceptional risk for retinopathy progression.
+These papers have been recognized as among the top practice-changing publications in September 2012 by the American Academy of Ophthalmology and again in April 2015.
 His work has allowed the adoption of the UWF imaging technology with a reduction in the ungradable rate through undilated pupils by 75% with a present ungradable rate of less than 3%.
 This approach has reduced image evaluation time by 25%, increased the identification of retinopathy by 20% and increased the identification of sight-threatening retinopathy by 40%.
 Furthermore, the presence and predominance of these peripheral changes is predictive of retinopathy progression and the development of advanced sight-threatening retinopathy by nearly 4 and 5 fold respectively.

 His administrative emphasis has been on fostering greater clinical innovation and the development of infrastructure that will facilitate and nurture such innovation.
 Dr. Silva is actively involved in the Electronic Medical Record Development at Joslin and at The Medical City in the Philippines.
-The program at The Medical City was awarded recognition for Innovations in Healthcare IT during the Asian Hospital Management Awards 2014.
+The program at the Medical City was awarded recognition for Innovations in Healthcare IT during the Asian Hospital Management Awards 2014.